What is it: Yesterday wo Utatte (Sing “Yesterday” for Me)

 Synopsis and Theme

-Yesterday wo Utatte, known in the West as Sing “Yesterday” for Me, is an anime that stands out for its sensitive and complex narrative.
-The story revolves around Rikuo Uozumi, a young man who struggles to find his place in the world after graduation.
+Yesterday wo Utatte, known in the West as Sing "Yesterday" for Me, is an anime that stands out for its sensitive and complex narrative.
+The story revolves around Rikuo Uozumi, a young man struggling to find his place in the world after graduation.
 He finds himself stuck in a monotonous routine, working a dead-end job while dealing with his emotions and complicated relationships.
 The series explores themes of love, loss, and the search for purpose, capturing the essence of youth and the difficulties that come with the transition to adulthood.
 Through its well-developed characters, the anime provokes deep reflections on the choices we make and their consequences.

 Production and Studio